-IA Status: Compliant Assessment Rating: N/A (Impact Analysis Equivalent)

-Regulatory Burden: -\$146.6 million per year
+IA Status: Compliant Assessment Rating: N/A (Impact Analysis Equivalent) PIR Required: No Regulatory Burden: -\$146.6 million per year Coming out of the COVID-19 pandemic, Australia faces n

 Coming out of the COVID-19 pandemic, Australia faces many challenges and opportunities.
 Critical issues, such as stagnating productivity and geopolitical risks need to be addressed, while maintaining social cohesiveness and economic prosperity.
 While migration can play a role in meeting those challenges and capitalising on those opportunities, Australia's migration program is currently not fit for purpose.
 Australia needs a long-term approach that supports stable and predictable population growth and allows more effective planning of infrastructure, housing and services to meet the needs of all Australian residents.